A Large-scale Benchmark on Geological Fault Delineation Models: Domain Shift, Training Dynamics, Generalizability, Evaluation and Inferential Behavior: Introduction

-An ML-assisted seismic interpretation pipeline is illustrated in Fig.~\ref{fig:motivation}.
+A DL-assisted seismic interpretation pipeline is illustrated in Fig.~\ref{fig:motivation} (top diagram).
 In a standard workflow, interpreters at a new site begin by leveraging existing labeled datasets or synthetically generated volumes to train machine learning models.
 These models capture broad geophysical patterns and serve as a foundational prior, which can then be adapted to the new site through fine-tuning on a smaller set of locally interpreted seismic data.
 After fine-tuning, the models are evaluated within a consistent framework to ensure that their outputs align with geological expectations and interpretation standards.
 The validated predictions subsequently guide subsurface decision-making, and the new volume may in turn contribute to the pool of training data for future sites.
-However, while conceptually straightforward, this workflow embeds multiple assumptions and design choices that present significant challenges in practice, which we highlight in light blue in the diagram.
+However, while conceptually straightforward, this workflow embeds multiple assumptions and design choices that present significant challenges in practice, which we highlight at the bottom of Figure \ref{fig:motivation}.

-We further illustrate these challenges in Fig. ~\ref{fig:probs}: two central and intertwined challenges in the interpretation pipeline arise from the diversity of data sources (Fig. ~\ref{fig:probs} (a)) and the strategies used to adapt models across them (Fig.~\ref{fig:probs} (b)).
+Two central and intertwined challenges in the interpretation pipeline arise from the diversity of data sources (Fig. ~\ref{fig:motivation}, orange box) and the strategies used to adapt models across them (Fig.~\ref{fig:motivation}, green box).
 Seismic datasets differ widely in their geological characteristics, acquisition parameters, and resolution, among other factors.
 Synthetic data, while providing a fully specified ground truth, often fails to capture the complexity and variability of field data.
 Prior datasets from other regions, though more realistic, may still differ significantly from new target volumes.
 These domain shifts, whether from \emph{synthetic-to-real} or across real-world basins, can cause pretrained models to generalize poorly to new sites \cite{nasim2020seismic}, and eventually provide weak performance for the interpretation task.

 To address the challenge of domain adaptation, researchers have proposed a variety of methods that address the effects of domain differences along the pipeline.
 Several studies introduce enhancements to model architectures \cite{LI2023105412}, dataset construction \cite{alaudah2018structure,alaudah2019machine,wu2019faultSeg,AN2021107219}, uncertainty estimation~\cite{benkert2022reliable} or explore training strategies aimed at improving data efficiency and transferability \cite{benkert2023samples,mustafa2021man}.
 A common approach involves pretraining models on synthetic data and subsequently fine-tuning them on real seismic volumes, as in~\cite{wu2019faultSeg}.
 More recent methods have explored using self-supervised learning to learn robust features without large amounts of labeled data \cite{wang2016interactive, cohen2006detection, roberts2001curvature, di2017seismic, shafiq2018towards, kokilepersaud2022volumetric}, or adapting large vision foundation models trained on natural images to the seismic domain~\cite{faultsam,Quesada_2024_CVPR, quesada2024benchmarking}.
 While these approaches offer promising results, their effectiveness is often dependent on the compatibility between source and target domains, and they remain vulnerable to issues such as catastrophic forgetting~\cite{kirkpatrick2017overcoming} during adaptation.
 Moreover, the success of these approaches is influenced by several factors such as architecture and training design choices, as well as dataset-specific properties such as seismic section resolution, heterogeneity, and sample size.